whu-pzhang/SpatialLM/EXAMPLE.md

 # Example using a custom video

 A new open-source SLAM system [SLAM3R](https://github.com/PKU-VCL-3DV/SLAM3R) just released.
 We found it is great for reconstructing point clouds from RGB inputs as well.
 Here we provide an example of how to use it to reconstruct a point cloud from a video, and use our model to estimate the layout of the scene.
-Following steps work for MASt3R-SLAM as well.
+Following steps work for MASt3R-SLAM, and other reconstruction methods as well.

 ## 1. Reconstruct a point cloud with SLAM3R